offthedial/site/src/pages/faq.md

 ## General
 #### What is my 'Signal Strength'?
 Your Signal Strength is our internal way of calculating your tournament experience while being here on Off the Dial.
-As it was only introduced at the start of 2020, we'll still be asking for your previous OTD experience in registration forms until the Signal Strength is an accurate representation.
-You gain strength by playing in tournaments as well as by placing high in the tournaments.
+It was introduced at the start of 2020.
+You gain signal strength based on the amount of tournaments and your placing in tournaments.

 #### Why are the admins and TOs always chatting with everyone?
 A happy server is a good server.
 We strive to make sure everyone is having a good time here and striking up conversations are a means to that end (and we also enjoy it).